 Topology for High-Bandwidth Remote Network

 This example shows four tunnels.
-The maximum number of tunnels you can use for a high-bandwidth connection in Prisma Access is based on the maximum number of IPSec tunnels your CPE devices support with the load balancing protocol you use (ECMP in this example).
+The maximum number of tunnels you can use for a high-bandwidth connection in Prisma Access is based on the maximum number of IPSec tunnels your customer premises equipment (CPE) support with the load balancing protocol you use.

 Consider the following restrictions and recommendations before you deploy this configuration:

 - Use BGP routing for the IPSec tunnels; static routing is not supported.

 - Use this configuration for outbound internet access only.